opensource-force/os/src/kernel/README.md

 - Susceptible to fragmentation

 ## Build & Execution
-Build kernel, create disk image & load into Qemu
+Build kernel & create disk image

-`./qemu.sh`/`bash qemu.sh` or execute the commands within the script individually
+`./build.sh`/`bash build.sh` or execute the commands within the script individually

+Pass --debug and/or --qemu for debugging/booting with QEMU

 ## Resources
 ### WASI/WASM